wp-plugins/flickr-shortcode-importer/readme.txt

 = Can I sponsor changes? =
 Yes.
 Any sponsoring would be greatly welcome.
 Please [donate](http://peimic.com/about-peimic/donate/ "Help sponsor Flickr Shortcode Importer") and let me know what's wanted

+= Help, it doesn't work =
+Please leave a forum entry detailing exactly what error message you received, whether or not you attempted and succeeded with a 1 item import, a copy of post content and any other steps needed to replicate your troubles.
+Don't forget the WP and PHP versions.

+With this information, I should be able to have an idea on how to help resolve your issues.

+= Importing was working, but suddenly stopped =
+Is your disk quota large enough?
+See Warnings in Description for help.

 == Screenshots ==
 1. Flickr Shortcode Importer in Plugins
 2. Flickr Shortcode Importer in Tools